syncfusion/jsp-docs/jsp/Overview.md

 ---
 layout: post
 title: Welcome to Syncfusion Essential JSP
-description: Overview of Syncfusion Essential JSP.
+description: This section explains about the Syncfusion Essential JSP.
+This Syncfusion JSP is used to create the rich dynamic web content.
 platform: jsp
 control: Introduction
 documentation: ug